 helm show values gloo-platform/gloo-platform --version $UPGRADE_VERSION > all-values.yaml

-6. Make any changes that you want, such as modifications required for breaking changes or to enable new features, by editing your gloo-single.yaml Helm values files or preparing the --set flags.
+6. Make any changes that you want, such as modifications required for breaking changes or to enable new features, by editing your gloo-single.yaml Helm values file or preparing the --set flags.
 If you do not want to use certain settings, comment them out.

 7. If you have not done so already, enable safe mode on the Gloo management server.
 Safe mode ensures that output snapshots are only created and sent to the Gloo agents when the input snapshots of all registered Gloo agents are present in Redis or the Gloo management server cache.
 For more information about this feature, see safe mode.